Click on the index above to see definitions of terms.

 Also called X0 syndrome, Turner syndrome is a chromosomal condition where females are missing one (or part of one) of their two X chromosome copies.
 They have a total of 45 chromosomes including one X xhromosome (45,X) instead of the ususal two copies (46,XX).
 This condition is characterised by short stature and the lack of sexual development in girls at puberty.
-Other physical features may include a short neck with a webbed appearance, heart defects and kideny abnormalities (see Genetics Fact Sheet 32).
+Other physical features may include a short neck with a webbed appearance, heart defects and kidney abnormalities.

 The use of sound waves for visualising body tissues and structures.
-In pregnancy, structural abnormalities in the foetus can be detected (see Genetics Fact Sheet 17A).
+In pregnancy, structural abnormalities in the foetus can be detected.